Callings

 Here · 1 friend

-Reaction: When a friend in your zone would suffer a hard hit, you may spend a balance token to turn the hard hit into a light hit.
+Reaction: When a friend in your zone suffers a hit, you may spend a balance token to suffer the hit instead.
+If you are Inspired, the hard hit becomes a light hit.

 Zealot

 Faith without teeth is just poetry.
 The Zealot serves the divine not through quiet devotion but through decisive, often violent, action.
 They pray with clenched fists and worship through combat, drawing on a well of conviction deep enough to fuel what their body alone cannot deliver.
+Shrine teaches them which prayers the gods actually listen for and how to spend a god's attention without wasting it.
+Grit teaches them to keep swinging once the prayer is finished and the favor has been called in.
 The gods notice the devout.
 They remember the dangerous.

 Domains